pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       .. versionchanged:: 1.14.11
          Parameter ``reuse_xref`` has been deprecated.

-      :arg rect-like rect: where to place the image on current page.
+      :arg rect_like rect: where to place the image on current page.
 Must be finite and its intersection with the page must not be empty.

           .. versionchanged:: 1.14.11
              Position the source rectangle centered in this rectangle.